 If you die without leaving a Will your partner, spouse or other close family members do not automatically benefit from your estate.
 If you have no surviving family your estate will pass to the Crown.
 Many people are concerned about the cost of writing a Will with a Solicitor.
 But a simple mistake in a DIY Will or one prepared by uninsured and untrained Will writers can often mean paying a much higher price and leave loved ones and assets unprotected.

-A straightforward Will writing service costs £200 plus VAT, whereas two individuals together for a standard mirror Will will cost £425 plus VAT.
+A straightforward Will writing service costs £250 plus VAT, whereas two individuals together for a standard mirror Will will cost £425 plus VAT.
 Our costs may increase if the Will is complex, for example if a Trust has to be included.
 If you have any questions about Will content, then please contact our Private Client department.

 As a Will writing Solicitor we will advise on Inheritance Tax, asset protection by the inclusion of a Trust in your Will and the appointment of guardians if you have minor children.
 Our Wills and inheritance advice offers a flexible solution to practical problems.